evokateur/kindle-cloud-reader-wrapper/README.md

 This is a PWA wrapper for [Kindle Cloud Reader](https://read.amazon.com), built using [Electron](https://www.electronjs.org/).
-It provides a native macOS-style desktop experience for reading your Kindle books in a standalone window.
+It provides a native macOS-style desktop experience for reading Kindle books on older, non-Metal Macs.
 Links that open in a new window will open in your default browser.

 ![screenshot](./assets/screenshot.png)